 Eventually, you traded your tiara for a ball cap, leotards for jeans, and princess gowns for a Taekwondo uniform.
 You kept changing and growing, and there was no magic wand in your dress-up bin to slow down the blinking clock of childhood.

-By the time you were nine, you burnt out on purple (go figure) and asked for a room facelift.
-Your American Girl Doll named Kanani and a floral comforter inspired a luau theme.
+By the time you were nine, you were burnt out on purple (go figure) and asked for a room facelift.
+You had an American Girl Doll named Kanani and a floral comforter that inspired a luau theme.
 The calm hues of blues, mirroring your personality and Kanani’s dress, splashed your walls like a tropical Hawaiian resort.
 Mr. Bunny, wore a grass skirt, and you and Kanani wore matching jammies

 Your island was your bean bag where you listened to Kidz Bop and conquered Common Core math.
 There, you also composed lyrics for your neighborhood band, The Dirt Devils, named after our vacuum cleaner.

 You pinned photos of your best-friends-forever into cork boards that once displayed teacup pigs and unicorns.
-Lifesize cardboard cutouts of heroes from post-apocalyptic stories comforted you from the threat of zombies and ruthless governments.
+Lifesize cardboard cutouts of heroes from The Hunger Games and The Walkng Dead comforted you from the threat of zombies and ruthless governments.

-In middle school, you craved more space, so we replaced your furniture with an all-in-one loft bed, complete with a bookcase, desk, trundle, and built-in-drawers.
-You kept the same blue walls, floral comforter, and Mr. Bunny, dressed down in the gingham bowtie he was born with.
+Then you became a middle schooler.
+You craved more space, so we replaced your furniture with an all-in-one loft bed, complete with a bookcase, desk, trundle, and built-in-drawers.
+You kept the same blue walls and floral comforter.
+You dressed down Mr. Bunny, merely wearing the gingham bowtie he was born with.
 We swapped your growth chart with a full-length mirror and your dress-up bin with name-brand outfits.
 You hosted sleepovers with friends who borrowed your fashion trends from mounds of laundry carpeting your floor.
 Like good girlfriends, they shared, leaving behind their own piles of style.